 Even though our testing period is for months and not years, we still take durability into consideration, looking at the overall construction, thickness, weight, and ability to deal with odor for each layer.
 Our testers were impressed by the overall durability of this lightweight blended fabric, but the lofted 3D construction of the fabric does make it susceptible to rips and snags, especially while moving through deserts or bushwhacking terrain overrun with manzanita and ocotillo.

 Throughout our extensive testing period, this Merino wool and recycled polyester blend showed only minimal signs of wear and tear.
 We also love that the fabric did not hang onto any odor, even when we wore it several days in a row while ascending multi-pitch rock climbs during the first hot days of the spring.
 The combination of the strength within the 18.5-micron gauge fabric as well as the lack of odor made it easy for us to attest to the durability of the Air Hoody.

-If you are looking for a lightweight base layer that offers exceptional warmth and breathability, the Patagonia Capilene Air Hoody does not disappoint.
-While more expensive than many other base layers we tested in this review, we believe your dollars won't be wasted on the eco-conscious, high-performing fabrics.
+If you are looking for a lightweight base layer that offers exceptional warmth and breathability, the Air Hoody does not disappoint.
+While more expensive than many other base layers we tested, we believe your dollars won't be wasted on the eco-conscious, high-performing fabrics that effectively increase warmth and offer excellent thermoregulation due to the innovative weave design.
 The price is appropriate for the value received, and the garment is backed by Patagonia's lifetime guarantee.

 — Trish Matheny

 Ad-free.
 Influence-free.
 Powered by Testing.